python-ldap/python-ldap/Doc/reference/ldap.rst

-   The above descriptions on returned value formats is not correct if you get results with :py:meth:`result4()` with a non-zero *add_ctrls* flag, which returns response controls as the additional 2nd elements of each tuple in the returned list.
+   The above descriptions on returned value formats is not correct if you get results with :py:meth:`result4()` with a non-zero *add_ctrls* flag, which returns response controls as the additional second elements of each tuple in the returned list.

    If *attrsonly* is non-zero, the value parts of the *attrs* dictionaries will be meaningless